 One question many dog owners have asked is whether or not dogs can eat white chocolate.
 People also want to know about the many different types of chocolate, and which ones, if any, are safe for dogs.

-White chocolate isn't harmless, even with low levels of theobromine.
+White chocolate isn't harmless, even with relatively low levels of theobromine.
 For one thing, it's very high in fat, which can cause vomiting and diarrhea in pups.
-Plus, that high-fat content puts your best friend at risk for pancreatitis.
+Plus, that high-fat content puts your best friend at risk for acute pancreatitis.

 What About the Other Types of Chocolate?

 Dark chocolate is packed with theobromine.
-Even a single 500-gram bar of dark chocolate can contain enough theobromine to kill a Labrador.
+Even a single 500-gram bar of dark chocolate can contain enough theobromine to kill a 70-pound Labrador.